Slava Ukraine

 , among other things.
 This significantly improved the app's productivity.
 The application itself was complex, as managing electric vehicles involved many features, options, and various scenarios that needed to be integrated.

-In addition to the backend, I also built an intuitive frontend interface using Next.js, allowing users to view, search, and filter their transactions with all the necessary details.
+In addition to the backend, I also built an intuitive frontend interface using NEXTJS NextJSNextJS is a full-stack React framework for building web applications with features like server-side rendering (SSR), static site generation (SSG), and API routes out of the box.
+It optimizes performance, SEO, and developer experience by handling routing, code splitting, and image optimization automatically.
+With support for both client and server logic, NextJS is ideal for modern web apps — from content-rich sites to complex dashboards. , allowing users to view, search, and filter their transactions with all the necessary details.
 As the team grew, I took on the responsibility of mentoring new developers, managing task distribution, and maintaining high technical standards across the codebase.

 ZebrineX